 The state of the Arduino ecosystem

-*** The following is a “bitter old engineer” rant.
-You’ve been warned.
 At this ripe old age, I have come to value most the quality of a toolchain.
 I’ll go a step further and say that the coherency and consistency of the umbrella that toolchain inhabits is a most prized quality.
-And what spurred this revelation? …
+And what spurred this revelation?
+Why the obtuse declaration?
+I have seen the other side, brothers and…

 Dell OptiPlex motherboard repair